gnmearacaun/rpios-wayfirewm-config/README.md

 ## Steps To Setting Up Raspberry Pi For Ease Of Navigation

 Raspberry Pi Os Bookworm edition uses WayfireWM, based on Wayland, a modern way of rendering windows (vs X11, the old way).
-The result is a pleasing desktop experience that is very lightweight on system resources. `~/.config/wayfire.ini` is the place to configure plugins and commands in order to navigate the nine default workspaces using simplified keyboard shortcuts including - [caps2esc](https://gitlab.com/interception/linux/plugins/caps2esc): _transforming the most useless key ever in the most useful one_ and [space2meta](https://gitlab.com/interception/linux/plugins/space2meta): _turn your space key into the meta key when chorded to another key (on key release only)_
+The result is a smooth desktop experience and very lightweight on system resources. `~/.config/wayfire.ini` is the place to configure plugins and commands in order to navigate the nine default workspaces using simplified keyboard shortcuts including - [caps2esc](https://gitlab.com/interception/linux/plugins/caps2esc): _transforming the most useless key ever in the most useful one_ and [space2meta](https://gitlab.com/interception/linux/plugins/space2meta): _turn your space key into the meta key when chorded to another key (on key release only)_

 This repo is related to the accompanying video.